 The level of encryption (VPN protocol) on the different models varies widely.
-Some ASUS routers only accept Point-to-Point Tunneling Protocol (PPTP), while others are able to set up OpenVPN or Shadowsocks connections.
+Some ASUS routers only accept Point-to-Point Tunneling Protocol (PPTP), while others can set up OpenVPN or Shadowsocks connections.
 You might want to make sure you know what is included before buying one.

 This is by far the easiest, hassle-free solution to get a VPN set up on your router.

 If you already have a router and it is not VPN-enabled, you may flash it with a VPN firmware, meaning that you may install an operating system that is able to deal with VPN connections.
 This is a DIY option and it is slightly more difficult.

 DD-WRT is third-party firmware that has been around for years and it will work with numerous different types of routers.

 The DD-WRT option is very appealing as it is free, robust, and adds a large amount of versatility to all types and sizes of routers, including a VPN client mode.
 DD-WRT has been installed and tested without a problem on routers ranging from newer flagship routers like the Netgear R8000 to the venerable old Linksys WRT54GL.